New examples of twisted Brill-Noether loci II: Introduction

 To state the results that provide the examples we seek, we begin with a brief review of the definitions from \cite{bpn} that we shall use throughout the article.
 Given a generated coherent system $(E,V)$ of type $(n,d,v)$, the dual span bundle $D_{E,V}$ is defined as the dual of the kernel of the evaluation map (see Subsection \ref{ss25}).
 If $H^0(E^*)=0$, the coherent system $(D_{E,V}, V)$ is of type $(v-n,d,v)$.
 Our initial interest lies in the case $v=n+1 $, which plays a central role in the construction of our examples.

-In general, for any smooth irreducible projective curve $C$ of genus $g\ge2$ and $n>1$ the condition that the Brill-Noether number satisfies $\beta (n,d,k)\geq 0$ is neither necessary nor sufficient for the non-emptiness of the Brill–Noether locus $ B(n,d,k)$.
+In general, for any smooth irreducible projective curve $C$ of genus $g\ge2$ and $n>1$ the condition that the Brill-Noether number satisfies $\beta (n,d,k)\geq 0$ is neither necessary nor sufficient for the non-emptiness of the Brill–Noether locus $ \widetilde{B}(n,d,k)$.
 Nevertheless, for a general curve, we first establish the following result (see Corollary \ref{c4}):

-Then, following many partial results (see, for example, \cite{bp, bbn1, bbn2}, and \cite{fla}), we prove the following theorem, which completes the proof of Butler’s Conjecture for $(n,d,n+1)$, and also establishes smoothness and irreducibility of the corresponding loci.
+Then, following many partial results (see, for example, \cite{bp, bbn1, bbn2}, and \cite{fla}), we prove the following theorem, which completes the proof of Butler’s Conjecture for $(n,d,n+1)$, establishing the smoothness and irreducibility of the corresponding loci.

 In order to state the theorem, let $M(n,d)$ the moduli space of stable bundles of rank $n$ and degree $d$ on $C$ and $ S_0(n,d,v)$ denote the space of generated $\alpha $-stable coherent systems of type $(n,d,v)$, for sufficiently small $\alpha >0$, and let $S(n,d,v)$ denote: